Code-Institute-Submissions/martynabrzezanska-M.J.B-Phototgraphy/README.md

 2. The form is user-friendly, with suggestions on what to expect in each field and which        elements of the form must be completed before it can be submitted.

 # Form Field Validation
 The form fields are validated by HTML.
-All form fields are also type specific if applicable, meaning if a form field expects an email address, its input will not be accepted as valid if it is missing a correct email formatting.
+For instance, if a form field expects an email address, the input will not be considered as acceptable if the email address is not formatted correctly (e.g. missing the @ symbol) or is missing required information.

 ![Form Validation](/assets/images/readme%20images%20/form-validation.png)

 # Deployment
 The repository of this project is stored at GitHub and the site is deployed as GitHub page.
 Please click here [GitHub](https://martynabrzezanska.github.io/M.J.B-Phototgraphy/) to visit the project site.

+**The steps to deploy are as follows:**
+1. In the GitHub repository, navigate to the Settings tab
+2. From the source section drop-down menu, select the Master Branch
+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 # Testing
 >- I tested that this website works in different browsers such as Chrome, Firefox and Safari.